napari/napari/docs/source/explanations/rendering.md

 For example, in theory you can have tens of thousands of concurrent `asyncio` tasks in progress at the same time.
-They generally don't run in parallel, but they can all be in progress in various states of completion.
+They generally don't run in parallel, but they can all be in progress in various states of completion and worked on round-robin.
 While we have no current plans to use `asyncio` for rendering, we should keep in mind that it exists and it might be something we can use down the road.

 ### D. VRAM and Vispy